SpeedSourceLAB/Theorem-Automation-Practice/README.md

 Note: Sleep is added in some places intentionally to slow down inorder observe the flow.

+The Expected result will be

+0 features passed, 1 failed, 0 skipped

+9 scenarios passed, 1 failed, 0 skipped

+34 steps passed, 1 failed, 0 skipped, 0 undefined

+Took 0m40.358s

+As 1 of the scenario out of 10 fails in this implementation,the feature is failed for now.

 Test report
 ============
 To view reports download Allure Command line from